jonknoxdotcom/Makefile/README.md

 .
 By default, execution of a Makefile stops when any command returns a non-zero (error) value.
 * @ (at) suppresses the standard print-action-to-standard-output behaviour of make
-For exampele,`@echo OutputMessage` will print "OutputMessage" and suppresses printing the action "echo OutputMessage".
+For example,`@echo OutputMessage` will print "OutputMessage" and suppresses printing the action "echo OutputMessage".

 ## Using .PHONY to avoid file-target name conflicts